mikeaalv/fda_learn/README.md

 Ramsay, James & Hooker, Giles & Graves, Spencer.
 (2009).
 Functional data analysis with R and MATLAB.
 10.1007/978-0-387-98185-7.

+fda_pca.m: wrap up of the script for fda pca for a fixed lambda

-smooth_derivative_test.m: example and test script for smooth_derivative.m
+*_test.m: corresponding test script

 ## Usage